 - It takes very little money to start and run.

-In fact, Eva Baker started her blog, TeensGotCents, as a high school student.
-Today she uses her blog as a source of income while she attends college.
-If blogging sounds like the perfect gig to you – this post explains how you can get started for $2.95 a month!
+In fact, Eva Baker started her blog, TeensGotCents, as a high school student, and she used her blog to make money while she attended college.
+If blogging sounds like the perfect gig, this post explains how you can get started with WordPress for $2.95 a month!

 4. Short Tasks